 Track 01 · EEG-to-IMG placeholder rows

-Rank held-out candidate images from EEG epochs.
-Targets are frozen DINOv2-giant embeddings.
+Rank held-out candidate images from a single EEG epoch.
+Targets are frozen DINOv2-giant embeddings, so the score isolates the EEG side.
+Controlled shift: test stimuli are unseen during training.
 Higher is better.

 MetricTop-5 retrieval accuracy